Managing Dental Mercury

 - The unit should be reasonably priced.
 Obtain information from the companies on both short and long term costs (including maintenance and parts replacement) over a five to ten year period before making a decision.

-Additional Sources of Mercury in Dental Offices
+Elemental Mercury and Other Sources of Mercury in Dental Offices

 - Put on nitrile gloves.
 Do not use latex gloves as mercury can penetrate latex.